NotCoffee418/SimpleBacktestLib/docs/README.md

 - Configurable environment

 ## Getting Started
-To get started, check the [getting started](getting-started.md) page.
+To get started, see the [getting started](getting-started.md) page.
+You can also check out the [demo project](https://github.com/NotCoffee418/SimpleBacktestLib/blob/dev/SimpleBacktestLib.Demo/Program.cs) for a practical example.